Fatallis/Maize_small_RNA_analysis/Database_collection.md

     done
 The filter_by_name.py script can be found [here.](https://github.com/Fatallis/Small_RNA_analysis/blob/master/python/filter_by_name.py)

-The sequences were moved to the corresponding directory:
+And then were moved to the corresponding directory according with its classification:

     move_rfams.py
 The move_rfams.py script can be found [here.](https://github.com/Fatallis/Small_RNA_analysis/blob/master/python/move_rfams.py)